eqt-applicant/data-enrichment-task/README.md

 After scraping, the data is enriched with additional fund-and-organization reference data and stored as newline-delimited JSON (ndjson).

 # Assumptions / Ideas for taking this further

 This pipeline will run in a daily / weekly batch fashion, scheduled by something like Apache Airflow.
 I will write this as a single script that runs on my laptop, but it shouldn't be too hard to convert this into a DAG.
 Upon doing that, I would add a task to load this into BigQuery to facilitate running queries against the data.

-# Dependencies & tech
+# Dependencies & discussion of tech decisions

 I have used python 3.8.6 with pipenv for dependency management.
 Libraries used are requests, beautifulsoup4, html5lib and pandas.

-No datasets are larger than what fits into the memory of my laptop, therefore I aim for a simple architecture (no need to read in chunks / stream, use gcs as storage etc).
+I aim for a simple architecture (no need to read in chunks / stream, use gcs as storage etc).

 The setup requires Google Cloud SDK to be installed and authenticated ('gcloud auth').

+The given reference dataset of organizations did not fit in memory (old laptop) using pandas.read_json() so I parsed the file line by line instead.

 # Usage